nhrap-dev/export/README.md

 ![batch input folder](Images/batchInputFolder.png "batch input folder")

 **1b.
-Adjust the desired outputs by modifiying the values in the 'hazpy/batch_export.py'** Look near the very bottom of the script for these entries:
+Adjust the desired outputs by modifying the values in the 'hazpy/batch_export.py'** Look near the very bottom of the script for these entries:

     #USER DEFINED VALUES